Learning on the Manifold: Unlocking Standard Diffusion Transformers with Representation Encoders: Discussion

 \subsection{Projection with different radius}

 We further analyze the impact of the projection radius $R$ during the inference stage (\cref{fig:radius}).
 While the model is trained on the intrinsic geometry, we observe that strictly reprojecting the generated latents back to the original DINOv2-B norm ($R \approx 27.7$) yields a suboptimal FID of 7.79.
 Interestingly, increasing the projection radius during inference leads to consistent performance gains, achieving the best FID of \textbf{6.77} at a radius of $R \approx 45$.
-This observation suggests that the RAE decoder is sensitive to feature magnitude; amplifying the norm of the generated latents pushes them into a high-confidence region of the decoder's input space, enhancing the fidelity of the images.
+This observation suggests that the RAE decoder is sensitive to feature magnitude; amplifying the norm of the generated latents leading to enhance the fidelity of the generated images.